Islam in the United Kingdom: Shia

 A group of Shia Muslims perform a mourning ritual (matam) on Westminster Bridge during a procession in commemoration of the martyrdom of Imam Musa Kazim.

-In 2015, The Economist stated that were 400,000 Shias in the UK.

-Shia mosques are usually Twelvers but also cater for Zaydis and the 50,000-strong Ismaili community; they usually include facilities for women.
-Various Shia mosques include the Husseini Islamic Centre in Stanmore, Harrow which acts as one of the main Shia Muslim mosques in Britain as well as Masjid-e-Ali in Luton, one of the largest Imam Bargah/community centres in the UK, and the Islamic Centre of England in Maida Vale, also a large multi-ethnic community centre.
-Others include Al Masjid ul Husseini in Northolt, Ealing, and Imam Khoei Islamic Centre in Queens Park, Brent.
-Across the country Manchester, Birmingham and London have the most Shia residents.
+Shi'a Islam forms a minority of British Muslims.
+In 2015, The Economist described Britain as having "400,000-odd" Shi'a Muslims.
+More recent survey evidence suggests a similar minority share, the IIFL survey found that 7.5% identified with Shi'a Islam.
+In the same survey, 2.4% identified as Twelver and 2.6% as Ismaili (shares of all British Muslim respondents).

+Shi'a communities and institutions are most visible in major urban areas, particularly London, alongside other large cities with established Muslim populations.
+Prominent Shi'a centres in London include the Husaini Islamic Centre (Hujjat) in Stanmore (Harrow), the Islamic Centre of England in Maida Vale, and the Imam Khoei Islamic Centre in Queens Park (Brent).
+Other Shi'a mosques include Al Masjid ul Husseini in Northolt (Ealing).

+Public commemorations are held annually, most notably during Ashura and Arba'een.
+In London, an Ashura Day procession has been policed in central areas, with the Metropolitan Police and BBC London News reporting rolling road closures for a procession from Marble Arch to Whitehall/Westminster (July 2024).
+An annual Arba'een procession has also been organised in London, beginning at Marble Arch.
+Ashura processions and related mourning rituals have also been documented in other cities, including Birmingham and Manchester.

+A directory-based statistical summary by MuslimsInBritain.org categorised masjids and reported that Shi'a facilities comprised 3.1% Twelver/other Shi'a, 2.3% Ismaili and 0.5% Bohra (5.9% in total).

 Ahmadiyyat

 The Ahmadiyya Muslim Community (AMC) established itself in the UK in 1912 and is thus the longest-standing Muslim community in the UK.
 The UK and worldwide headquarters of the AMC are currently situated on the grounds of 'The Blessed Mosque' (Masjid Mubarak), inaugurated on 17 May 2019 by Mirza Masroor Ahmad, the fifth caliph of the Ahmadiyya movement, in Tilford, Surrey.
 The AMC also has the largest Muslim youth organisation, the Ahmadiyya Muslim Youth Association (Majlis Khuddamul Ahmadiyya) in the UK (membership of 7,500) and the largest Muslim women's organisation, the Ahmadiyya Muslim Women's Association (Lajna Ima'illah), in the UK (membership of 10,000).

 In 2014, on the 125th anniversary of the Ahmadiyya Muslim Community, the group published an advertisement in Luton on Sunday.
 After Dr. Fiaz Hussain, coordinator of the Preservation of Finality of Prophethood Forum (PFPF), lodged a written complaint stating the Ahmadiyya community should not be called "Muslim" due to its rejection of certain Islamic principles, the paper received a delegation of "Community Leaders" and soon issued an apology, disassociating itself from the advertisement.
-Tell MAMA responded, labeling attempts to intimidate or discriminate against Ahmadiyya Muslims "as anti-Muslim in nature."
+Tell MAMA responded, labeling attempts to intimidate or discriminate against Ahmadiyya Muslims "anti-Muslim in nature."